Current Projects

 The Medical and Surgical History of the Battle of Gettysburg

-1. Shot Through Both Eyes and Bayoneted at Gettysburg:
+1. Shot Through Both Eyes and Bayoneted at Gettysburg

 The Extraordinary Survival of Sgt.
 Francis Jefferson Coates